 Twice a year all Graduate students are invited to formal dinners with the Master and Fellows.
 The Gostlin dinner is held in Michaelmas Term, followed by the Fellows' and Graduates' dinner in Lent Term.
 At the end of Easter Term a Garden Party is held in the Sherlock Court.
 You will receive a formal invitation to these events a month in advance by the Graduate Office.

 The welfare of students is a high priority for the College and new postgraduate students are welcome to make an appointment for an informal conversation in the first few weeks of term.
-To do this, either speak with David when you see him around College, or contact him by e-mail: email@example.com
+To do this, either speak with Ally when you see her around College, or contact her by e-mail: email@example.com

 The College Library also facilitates access to a wide range of electronic resources maintained by the University.
 We're as happy to provide assistance with ejournals and databases as we are with printed books and medieval manuscripts.
 So let us know if you need help with any of these.